 - Do we have to get rid of letter grades to join the MTC?

 No. In the near-term developmental phase, each school will maintain its current transcript model.
-As the new model is developed, schools will have the choice to fully adopt the mastery transcript as their college reporting form or to use it as an alternative to their traditional transcript model.
-The only requirement is that once developed, the mastery transcript will not use letter or numerical grades in any form.
+As the new model is developed, schools will have the choice to fully adopt the mastery transcript as their reporting form for colleges and others or to use it as an alternative to their traditional transcript model.
+The only requirement is that, once developed, the mastery transcript will not use letter or numerical grades in any form.
 Our hope is the student-centered advantages of the mastery transcript will ultimately lead to full adoption of the new model by all schools and colleges.
-We imagine many schools will offer the Mastery Transcript as an option for some students while others may choose to be assessed and transcripted in a more traditional way.
+We imagine many schools will offer the Mastery Transcript as an option for some students while others may choose a more traditional transcript process.
 It is possible for a school to offer both a Mastery Transcript to some students and a traditional transcript to others.

 - Will colleges adopt and accept this new transcript model?